pendulum-project/ntpd-rs/docs/guide/configuration.md

 If you want to setup a server using these packages, you will need to uncomment the `server` section of the configuration in `/etc/ntpd-rs/ntp.toml`.
 To enable a metrics exporter providing prometheus metrics on port `8123`, the systemd unit `ntpd-rs-metrics` needs to be enabled and started.

-Alternatively, you can use `cargo install ntpd` or build from source.
+Alternatively, nptd-rs can be installed using `cargo install ntpd` or build from source.

 ### Build from source